 Moscow, Russia; SMNK, Staatliches Museum für Naturkunde Karlsruhe, Karlsruhe, 1 Germany; TMP: Royal Tyrrell Museum of Palaeontology, Drumheller, Canada; YPM: 2 3 Yale Peabody Museum, New Haven, USA.
 4 5 Locality Information: 6 7 Solnhofen, Schernfeld quarry, from Bavaria, Southern Germany.
 The Schernfeld 8 quarry is identified as Ammonite zone Hybonotom, subzone, Riedense (Schweigert, 9 2007).
 10 Systematic Palaeontology: 11 12 Pterosauria Kaup, 1834 Rhamphorhynchidae Seeley, 1870 13 von Meyer, 1847 14 Rhamphorhynchus 15 R. muensteri Goldfuss, 1831 16 17 Here we follow Bennett (1995) in considering all specimens of Rhamphorhynchus to belong to a single species, R. muensteri.
 The genus has previously been split into a 18 dozen or more species, but these have convincingly been shown to consist of juveniles 19 and subadults of a single species.
-Bennett (1995) provided a strong diagnosis for R. 20 21 muensteri with numerous autapomorphies, though several of the characters are also present in the recently named Bellubrunnus (Hone et al., 2012).
-TMP 2008.41.001

-1 clearly belongs to Rhamphorhynchus as it possesses the following features Bennett 2 (1995) not seen in Bellubrunnus (Hone et al., 2012): ten teeth in the upper jaw and 3 seven in the dentary, anterior teeth and angled for ards and laterally, posterior 4 teeth smorter and more vertical, upper temporal fenestra rounded, femur shorter than 5 humerus.
-Two remaining characters used by Bennett (1995) to define the genus cannot 6 be observed in the specimen: lower temporal fenestra narrow and smaller than the upper, 7 and fourth premaxillary tooth larger and more lateral than other premaxillary teeth.
-The 8 former cannot be observed owing to the orientation of the skull, but given the size and 9 shape of the upper temporal fenestra is likely correct, and the latter may be the result of 10 intraspecific variation or taphonomic distortion or a temporary condition during tooth intraspecific variation or taphonomic distortion or a temporary condition during tooth growth or replacement.
-10 (10)(11) 101112 growth or replacement.
-10111213 growth or replacement.
-Description: 1011121314 growth or replacement.
-Description: Rhamphorhynchus is known from over 100 specimens and is thoroughly described 101112131415 Description: Rhamphorhynchus is known from over 100 specimens and is thoroughly described and illustrated in the literature (Wellnhofer, 1975, 1978).
-Therefore this description and all wing phalanges.
-The bones are of a road dark brown colour with something of a natural polish (though some form of the skeleton).
-The bone surface is generally well preserved, though some cortex is lost and broken (e.g. left wing phalanges 2 and 3), and may be present in any counterplate that
+Bennett (1995) provided a strong diagnosis for R. 20 21 muensteri with numerous autapomorphies, though several of the characters are also 22 present in the recently named Bellubrunnus (Hone et al., 2012).
+TMP 2008.41.001 clearly belongs to Rhamphorhynchus as it possesses the following features of Bennett 1 (1995) not seen in Bellubrunnus (Hone et al., 2012): ten teeth in the upper jaw and 2 3 seven in the dentary, anterior teeth long and angled forwards and laterally, posterior teeth shorter and more vertical, upper temporal fenestra rounded, femur shorter than 4 5 humerus.
+Two remaining characters used by Bennett (1995) to define the genus cannot be observed in the specimen: lower temporal fenestra narrow and smaller than the upper, 6 7 and fourth premaxillary tooth larger and more lateral than other premaxillary teeth.
+The 8 former cannot be observed owing to the orientation of the skull, but given the size and 9 shape of the upper temporal fenestra is likely correct, and the latter may be the result of intraspecific variation or taphonomic distortion or a temporary condition during tooth 10 11 growth or replacement.